abachaa/MEDIQA2019/MEDIQA_Task3_QA/Task3_README.txt

   Label = 0 (incorrect answer)
   Label = 1 (correct answer)

-2) The line order should correspond to the rank of the answer.
+2) For correct answers (label 1), the line order should correspond to the rank of the answer.

 Incorrect answers (label values of 0) will be used to compute accuracy.
 For rank-based measures, incorrect answers will be filtered out automatically by our evaluation script.